nucleotides/database-server/doc/database.md

 Groups the different sets of data used for benchmarking by their name and description.

-  * **short_name** - VARCHAR.
-The name of this data set used to indentify it when populating the database from file.
+  * **name** - VARCHAR.
+The name is used to indentify the data when populating the database from file.
 Examples of this would be "jgi_isolate_microbe_2x150"

   * **description** - VARCHAR.
 Examples are "Illumina 2x150 isolated microbe sequenced at the JGI".